SijmenHuizenga/Movie-Notifier/docs/System Specifications.md

 * `no` filter out all showings with this feature
 * `no-preference` do not filter showings on this feature.

-To support watcher sharing it is possible to retreve watchers details by id without being the owner.
+To support watcher sharing it is possible to retrieve watchers details by id without being the owner.

 Some extra rules about the watcher data that apply to all watchers from all users:
 - [x] Watchers can only be created by authenticated users.